rfriel/piaget/README.md

 The appropriate activation and loss functions for this task are different from those we are most used to.
 Since we can find pixel-perfect sprites, it does not make much sense to allow non-saturated outputs: either we match the sprite perfectly or we do not.
 So I use a simple step function for the activation.
 (Intuitively, it seems like activations between 0 and 1 might be useful for noticing sprites that are partially occluded or the like, but I haven't been able to make that work in practice.)

 For the loss function, I treat the problem as binary classification for each pixel, and use log loss summed over all pixels (and over all first-layer filters).
 The output of the final layer in `ProtoModelNetwork`'s predictive net is interpreted as logits for class 1 (presence of mover at pixel), while the logits for class 0 (absence of mover at pixel) are fixed at a high value (20).
-This gives the model a strong prior against activation (since almost every pixel in layer 1 will be inactive), while allowing it to make exponentially fast jumps away from this prior when warranted (because it predicts logits, not raw probabilities).
+This gives the model a strong prior against activation (since almost every pixel in Layer 1 will be inactive), while allowing it to make exponentially fast jumps away from this prior when warranted (because it predicts logits, not raw probabilities).

-***

-Requires gym, TensorFlow, Pillow, and cv2.
+The predictive net itself has the following structure.
+Layer 1 (prototypes) has two filters per mover, one that sees the most recent frame (frame *n*) and one that sees the frame before it (frame *n-1*).
+In addition to Layer 1 (prototypes), the `Prototyper` also gives us a fixed Layer 2 (displacements).
+Layer 2 filters take Layer 1 as input and fire only when an activation on frame *n-1* is paired with an activation a specified distance away on frame *n*.

+The third layer takes both Layers 1 and 2 as input, and learns a set of 5x5 filters with stride 1.
+A fourth layer takes Layer 3 as input and also learns 5x5 filters with stride 1.
+All inputs are padded so that outputs are the same size as the input.
+The number of filters in layers 3 and 4 are the same, and are set by the number of outputs we ultimately need, which I'll specify in the next paragraph.

+The output of Layer 4 is split into separate value and advantage streams.
+The former is independent of the action and allows for quick learning for movers which the player cannot control.
+The latter has one filter for every *pair* of possible actions, since objects controlled by the player in Atari games seem empirically to depend on the both of the last two actions.
+This sounds prohibitely inefficient -- 64 filters for a game with 8 actions, no generalization between them -- but seems to work pretty well in practice.

+If the environment has *n_act* possible actions, and there are *n_mov* movers in Layer 1, then together we need *n_mov* \* (1 + *n_act*^2) outputs.
+(We need separate action and value streams for each mover.)
+This has to be the number of filters in Layer 4, and I also make it the number of filters in Layer 3.

+#### Prediction

+To be useful, our model ought to be able to predict more than just the very next frame.
+After all, rewards in Atari games often occur many frames after the events that triggered them.
+(E.g. balls and bullets take time to travel to their targets.)

+Since we've already assumed that Layer 1 output (plus actions) provides a sufficient representation of the game state, we ought to be able to chain predictions together to get Layer 1 output many frames in the future, given a hypothetical list of future actions.

+This is at the edge of what I've done with the project thus far.
+In a single game with simple dynamics (Breakout), I can get long-term predictions that are basically sensible in that they reflect what the model knows.
+(The ball moves diagonally, the paddle moves in the direction you tell it to.)
+These prediction are not yet useful, though, because the model can't learn all the dynamics yet -- specifically, it can't learn the dynamical consequences of environment features that are always or usually immobile.
+I've tried adding extra learnable filters that sit alongside the non-learnable Layer 1 filters (called "free kernels" in the code), but I haven't gotten very good results with this yet.